Training

 - Technique — cleaner form that targets the muscle better

 During a cut, you may not be able to add load every session.
 That's fine.
-Shifting focus to rep-based progression or volume accumulation keeps the muscle-building signal alive without demanding peak strength output.
+Plotkin 2022's rep-progression arm produced identical hypertrophy to the load-progression arm — shifting focus to rep-based progression keeps the muscle-building signal alive without demanding peak strength output.

 Why Progressive Overload Matters on a Cut